summa-dev/summa-aggregation/README.md

 For further optimization in Summa Aggregation, we introduced the AggregationMerkleSumTree component.
 This component is designed for efficiently constructing large Merkle sum trees by utilizing smaller-sized Merkle sum tree.

+## Diagram of Parallel Merkle Sum Tree Construction

+The diagram illustrates a distributed approach to constructing the `AggregatedMerkleSumTree`, where an orchestrator delegates tasks to executors, which are then processed in parallel by workers.
+The following sections will explain the roles of the Orchestrator, Executor, Worker and ExecutorSpawner.

 ![diagram](/Orchestrator-diagram.png)

 ## Orchestrator

 The Orchestrator in the Summa Aggregation serves as the central management component, coordinating the data processing activities.
 It plays a pivotal role in coordinating the activities of Executors and Workers, improving of tasks in the generation of Merkle sum tree.
 The final result of the Orchestrator is the construction of the `AggregationMerkleSumTree`.
 This is achieved by aggregating the mini-trees constructed by the Workers.
+The Worker in here refers to a container running `mini-tree-server`.

 Key functions of the Orchestrator include: